 To escape the crowds, you will have to drive about 1.5 hours outside of downtown, but there are places to camp in the park if you want to stay overnight.

 The trail features a wide variety of terrains, everything from steep climbs and descents to flat, shady stretches.
-The views stretch all the way to the horizon as you climb, so you’ll truly feel immersed in the Texas wilderness.
+The views stretch all the way to the horizon as you climb, so you’ll truly feel immersed in the wilderness in this Texas hiking trail.

 Keep an eye out for native plants and animals like deer, armadillos, and lots of wildflowers, as well as the horses that commonly carry riders along the route.